Carmy - Easy Healthy-ish Recipes

 • Getting the garlic herb butter under the skin of the chicken breast makes the chicken that much more delicious!
 Don’t skip this step.
 I use a long spoon to help gently separate the skin from the chicken so the butter can go in-between.
 If you’re unsure of what I mean, the recipe video will show you how to do it.

-• Other vegetables you can use to prop up the chicken with are sweet potatoes, squash, onions, carrots, etc. You want hearty root veggies that won’t turn to mush as it roasts and it can become a complete one pot meal.
-I especially love adding carrots to this dutch oven chicken recipe.
+• Other vegetables you can use to prop up the chicken are sweet potatoes, squash, onions, carrots, etc. You want hearty root veggies that won’t turn to mush as they roast, and it can become a complete one-pot meal.
+I especially love adding carrots to this Dutch oven chicken recipe.

 • The best part about making your own roast chicken is now you can set aside the bones of the chicken to make a nice stock with.
 Here’s how I make chicken stock in the Instant Pot and chicken stock on the stovetop.